Dant3s/dyna-k8-oa-tf/README.md

 # Vars

-This use the following Variables:

-dt_api_token         = ApiToken

-dt_paas_token        = PaaS Token

-dt_api_url           = Enfiroment /api url

-dt_dynakube_resource = For DynaKube Resource Should be https://github.com/Dynatrace/dynatrace-operator/releases/download/v0.4.2/dynatrace.com_dynakubes.yaml also in the documentation.
+dt_dynakube_resource_def = For DynaKube Resource

+dt_chart             = For Chart Definition.

 k8context            = For K8 Cluster Context

 k8configpath         = For K8 config file (ex ~/.kube/config)

-dynakubeName         = Name of resource(default to dynakube)

-This was NOT tested with the Api Access Token with Api & PaaS.
+This was last tested with 0.8.2 and crd for 0.9.0 with Auth token ff.

+Simple Usage/testing:

+Have in dir:

+*   dynakube.yaml -> full definition of crd
+*   terraform.tfvars -> definition of dt_chart, dt_dynakube_resource_def, k8context and k8configpath.

 # Disclaimer